 They are eating A Taste of the Wild Rocky Mountain (it is in a mint green bag) dry cat food.
 Please leave this out all the time for them in a bowl.
 Once or twice a day, give them canned food (I do twice a day) on a small plate.
 They are eating 4 Health Grain Free Chicken dinner with gravy.
 This is Tractor Supply Company’s brand.
 I have found that they get diarrhea from many other brands and flavors.

 For kitty litter, put what brand you want to use in the bottom of the box.
-Have a layer of at least 1″ of World’s best cat litter – multi cat (the red and black bag) on top.
+Have a layer of at least 1″ of World’s best cat litter -the red and black or green and black bag) on top.
 This is what they have been using and are used to.
-As they dig, the new litter will mix in, so they gradually get used to it.
+As they dig, the new litter will mix in, so they gradually get used to the new litter.
 It is smart to put 2 litter boxes side by side – 1 covered and one uncovered.
 This way you can see which they prefer.
 I have both at my house.
 Some cats like to pee in one box and poop in the other, so having 2 boxes will allow them to do what they are used to.

 Eebee – Eebee is a sweet, lovable cat who loves every human he meets.
 He got beat up by one of my retired males once, and now he is terrified of other cats.
 He needs to find a home soon where he is the only cat.
 He spends his days in the top of a cat tree or hiding under my dresser.
 Eebee’s adoption fee is $50.00.
 He is neutered and all 4 paw de-clawed.
 He has been shown as a household pet, and will come with his show ribbons and regional win awards.
 He was born around April 1, 2017 (We gave him an April fools birthday).